ht0324/ht0324.github.io/_posts/2024-09-10-exchange-translation.md

 **ALGORITHMS**

 This is an algorithms class.
 There are a total of five exams, which is a lot.
-The professor is unique and generous, but the class is not very efficient in terms of value for time.
+The professor is unique and generous, but the class is not a good use of time.

 **MIND AND BODY**